 Can you get an emergency boiler installed the same day?

 Theoretically, yes.
 If you have a boiler emergency in the early hours of the morning, you may be able to have a technician come out on the same day to perform your boiler installation.
 Of course, this depends on the technician’s availability and how bad the problem is.

 Can I install a new boiler myself?

 Under no circumstances should you attempt to install a new or replacement boiler yourself.
-Although installation and repair costs can be expensive, working with electric and gas boilers can be dangerous, and only trained and qualified Gas Safe registered heating engineers and technicians should install them.
+Although installation and repair costs can be expensive, working with electric and gas boilers can be dangerous.
+Only trained and qualified Gas Safe registered heating engineers and technicians should install them.

 How do you know if your boiler is leaking gas?